Last updated on November 20th, 2023

 While I’m not a gondola fanatic (I think traveling around Venice on any boat is magical), I understand that a gondola ride can be a memorable part of a visit to Venice.

 If you’re not on a day trip, schedule your gondola ride for the evening, around sunset.
-The light is gorgeous, and the waterways are less crowded.
+The light is gorgeous!
+Keep in mind that many others will be out at this romantic time of day, so don’t expect to be alone.

 A night gondola ride is a bit more expensive, but worth it.